At1llaG/Disease-Prediction-NLP-ML/README.md

-# Chatbot Deployment with Flask and JavaScript
+# Disease Prediction with NLP

 In this project we will  [this](https://google.com)  .